XingyuQu/rethink-re-basin/README.md

 ## WoodFisher

 The pruning results reported in the paper are conducted based on the framework in [WoodFisher](https://github.com/IST-DASLab/WoodFisher).
 Code is stored in `WoodFisher`.
 We manually edit some code in the original repo to force a one-shot pruning and remove some irrelevant feautres, especially for the `WoodFisher/policies/manager.py` file, while this can also be done by modifying the pruning settings in the scripts.
 The original file is retained in `WoodFisher/policies/manager_ori.py`.
 For applying re-normalization after pruning, we merged a modified version of our code with the repo, sotred in `WoodFisher/lmc_source/`.
 Several lines of code are also added to `WoodFisher/policies/manager.py`.
 This can be used as an example to merge our code with other pruning frameworks.

+We release pre-trained checkpoints for re-producing the pruning results reported in the paper: .
+These checkpoints were already transferred and hence there is no need to run the `WoodFisher/transfer_checkpoint.ipynb`.

 ### Setup